Skip to main content

 Example

-A customer discovers your ecommerce brand through an influencer's YouTube video, then later makes a purchase after seeing a Facebook ad.
+A customer discovers your e-commerce brand through an influencer's YouTube video and then later makes a purchase after seeing a Facebook ad.
 According to the First Click attribution model, full credit for the purchase would be attributed to the influencer's YouTube video.

 Use Case